dovecot/documentation/source/configuration_manual/service_configuration.rst

 There are 3 types of services that need to be optimized in different ways:

-1. Master services (e.g. auth, anvil, indexer, director, log):
+1. Master services (e.g. auth, anvil, indexer, log):
     Currently there isn't any easy way to optimize these.
 If these become a bottleneck, typically you need to run another Dovecot server.
 In some cases it may be possible to create multiple master processes and have each one be responsible for only specific users/processes, although this may also require some extra development.
 2. Services that do disk I/O or other blocking operations (e.g. imap, pop3, lmtp):
     These should have ``client_limit=1``, because any blocking operation will block all the other clients and cause unnecessary delays and even timeouts.